microsoft/msstore-cli/README.md

 [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party's policies.

+## Data/Telemetry

+The `msstore.exe` client is instrumented to collect usage and diagnostic (error) data and sends it to Microsoft to help improve the product.

+If you build the client yourself the instrumentation will not be enabled and no data will be sent to Microsoft.

+See the [privacy statement](privacy.md) for more details.

+### Telemetry Configuration

+Telemetry collection is on by default.
+To opt out, please run `msstore settings --enableTelemetry false` to turn it off.